Mary Rodgers: Career

-She eventually transitioned into writing children's books, most notably Freaky Friday (1972), which was made into a feature film (released 1976) for which Rodgers wrote the screenplay, and was remade for television in 1995, and again for cinemas in 2003.
+She later wrote children's books, most notably the popular Freaky Friday (1972), which was made into a feature film (released 1976), for which she wrote the screenplay, and was remade for television in 1995, and again for cinemas in 2003, screenplay by Heather Hach and Leslie Dixon "based on the book by Mary Rodgers".

+One of the inspirations for Freaky Friday was a novel by Thorne Smith called Turnabout.
+As she was considering a new children’s book, following several picture books for young children, she remembered "that when I was fourteen, I’d read and loved a novel called Turnabout, by Thorne Smith.
+Vicious and hilarious, it was something I thought I could emulate in children’s fiction ... for teens."

 Rodgers' other children's books include The Rotten Book (1969), A Billion for Boris (1974, later republished under the title ESP TV), and Summer Switch (1982), and she contributed songs to the landmark children's album Free to Be...
 You and Me.
 She made a few brief forays back into writing for musical theater, including an adaptation of her book Freaky Friday (featuring music and lyrics by John Forster), which was presented by Theatreworks/USA in 1991, and The Griffin and the Minor Canon, which was produced by Music Theatre Group, but after the latter show she never composed another note of music and never even played the piano again.
 She later explained, "I had a pleasant talent but not an incredible talent ...
 I was not my father or my son.
 And you have to abandon all kinds of things."

+In 2022, 8 years after she died, Rodgers' memoirs were published in Shy: The Alarmingly Outspoken Memoirs of Mary Rodgers, co-authored by Jesse Green.